 While classifying whistles to a group of species such as 'small delphinid' or 'blackfish' is useful, it would be beneficial to be able to classify whistles to species with a high degree of confidence.
 Extensive work has been conducted to develop species-specific classifiers for delphinid whistles (e.g., Matthews et al. 1999, Rendell et al. 1999, Oswald et al. 2007, Roch et al. 2007, Gannier et al. 2010).
 To create a species-specific classifier for the MISTCS study area would require visually validated recordings from every whistling species that could be encountered in this area.
 A large enough sample size to provide both training and test data would also be required.
-In addition, although the set of variables used to classify whistles to four classes worked well, these may not be the optimal variables for classifying whistles to species.
+In addition, although the set of variables used to classify whistles to species.
 Additional or alternate variables that can be measured from tonal signals should be explored in order to find a set that may allow for more detailed classification.
 Variables related to the relative intensities of different frequencies may prove useful, as well as variables that describe the overall form of an acoustic encounter (such as the number of whistles recorded, the amount of overlap among whistles in the time domain, and the time between subsequent whistles).